SYDNEY — Word of caution to all the Jesse Pinkmans out there: Young meth users are at an increased risk of getting a stroke, a new study finds.

 Researchers at the University of New South Wales Sydney (UNSW) conducted a meta-analysis of 77 previous studies, allowing them to conclude that young speed users, particularly males, are the highest risk of stroke.

-Young men were twice as likely as young women to experience a meth-related stroke, while the prevalence of haemorrhagic strokes, which are far more dangerous, were much higher in this demographic than in the general population.
+Young men were twice as likely as young women to experience a meth-related stroke, while the prevalence of hemorrhagic strokes, which are far more dangerous, were much higher in this demographic than in the general population.

 “This could happen within hours of use, or after months or years of exposure,” says study co-author Dr. Julia Lappin in a university news release.
 “A stroke can cause death or devastating and long-lasting disability.”